NEXT UP ON this.

 ‘Almost everyone feels nervous before an exam,’ Dudley explains.
 Exams can be stressful for a number of reasons such as people having high expectations on themselves, comparing themselves to others and the period of uncertainty between completing the exam and getting the results.

 But it’s important to manage the stress as much as possible, because it can have an impact on results.
-When we’re stressed, ‘Our ability to think clearly is effected as well as concentration and problem-solving skills weakened.
+When we’re stressed, ‘Our ability to think clearly is impacted, and concentration and problem-solving skills weakened.
 We also release a stress hormone called cortisol,’ Dudley says, and points out that elevated cortisol interferes with our memory as well as our immune system.

 She highlights pilots as the perfect example of people who are able to stay alert without getting stressed.
 ‘Remaining calm allows them to be able to respond in the best possible way and go through a step by step process to work through the dilemma.
 This rational approach means they can communicate to staff and passengers, review their pilot materials and take the necessary steps required,’ Dudley says.